georgepaul171/portfolio/README.md

 # George Paul

-Hi, I’m George — a passionate data scientist with a strong academic background and hands-on industry experience.
+I am a data scientist with a strong academic background and hands-on industry experience.
 I hold an MSc in Data Science from the University of Bath and a BSc in Mathematics from the University of Manchester.
-My work blends statistical thinking with creative problem-solving to build impactful models in real-world contexts.
+My work combines statistical thinking with creative problem-solving to build impactful models in real-world contexts.

 This portfolio highlights selected projects that demonstrate my ability to deliver results across a range of technical challenges — from Bayesian modelling and reinforcement learning to metric design and data engineering.